HenryDashwood/hakyll-website/things/publications.md

 ### [The Analogue Antiquarian](https://analog-antiquarian.net/)

 Every two weeks comes a new post in an ongoing series.
 First there was the history of ancient Egypt from the perspective of those who rediscovered it.
 Then came ancient Greece told through its myths and then its histories.
-Ongoing is his series on people's attempts to uncover the mystery of the Hanging Gardens of Babylon.
+Then the mystery of the Hanging Gardens of Babylon.
+Most recent was a history of Alexandria.

 ### [Age of Invention](https://antonhowes.substack.com/)